Campus offices are generally open to serve you Monday through Friday from 8:30am-4:30pm.

 Although there are ample alternative options, if you are bringing a vehicle with you to campus, you are required to register it upon arrival.
 Register online at rit.edu/parking starting August 17th or in person at the Resource Fair on Tuesday, August 22.

 - Get your RIT University ID Card

 All students are required to have an RIT University ID Card.
 Your UID Card provides you access to your residence hall, labs, libraries, meals, campus events, and more.
-If you’re in the Rochester area after July 5th, you can get your card at the Office of the Registrar in Eastman Hall (EAS) or at the Welcome Center on August 19th.
+If you’re in the Rochester area after July 6th, you can get your card at the Office of the Registrar in Eastman Hall (EAS).
 Find more information at rit.edu/registrar.

 - Pack Required Forms of Identification